Looking for the best adjustable dumbbells? You’re in the right place!

 Plus, a heavy-duty magnet is built into the clip, so they will never budge.

-From the testing done by others, it seems you can load the Dumbler up over 80 lbs with regular-sized plates.
+From the testing done by others, it seems you can load the Dumbler up with over 80 lbs of weight per dumbbell with regular-sized weight plates.
 If you want to go much higher, you’re most likely going to have to start throwing some 25s on there to get the right load.

 Along with the bronze bushings in the sleeves and the 28 mm handles, the Dumbler is the perfect choice for snatches, cleans, and other dumbbell Olympic weightlifting movements.